Personal Data Retention Policy and Privacy Notice

 - NLWA is part of the London Borough of Haringey’s IT network.
 London Borough of Haringey provides all our IT and system administration services.
 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.

 - NLWA staff are employed by the London Borough of Camden.
-London Borough of Camden handles all appeals relating to complaints made to NLWA regarding any of our services or our actions.
-Where appeals in relation to complaints are made to the London Borough of Camden in accordance with NLWA’s complaints procedure, personal information held by NLWA in relation to the complaint may be shared with Camden’s Central Complaints Unit.
-A copy of our complaints procedure is available
+Where appeals in relation to complaints are made to the London Borough of Camden, personal information held by NLWA in relation to the complaint may be shared with Camden’s Central Complaints Unit.

 Details on NLWA and our relationship with our constituent boroughs can be found here.